 Dr. Cotton is now Deputy Editor Emerita of the Annals of Internal Medicine.
 A strong believer in life-long learning, Dr. Cotton is currently a candidate for a master’s degree in the history of medicine at Johns Hopkins University, focusing on mid to late 20th century epidemics.

-- Professor, Epidemiology, Boston University School of Public Health
+- Professor, Infectious Diseases, Medicine, Boston University School of Medicine

 - Boston University School of Medicine, MD